ConnectUni/connectuni.github.io/index.md

 <img width="300" alt="Group Chat Screen" src="images/groupchatscreen.png" align=center>

 - <b>Group Info Page: </b> After a user selects a group from the login page, they will be able to see that specific groups information.
 This will include the members of that group as well as a brief description of what the user can expect from that grouping.
+There will also be a field that shows the group's interests that the user can search upon.
 At the bottom there will be either a group join or a group leave button depending on whether or not the user is in the group.
 If the user is a member of a group, they are also given access to an edit button, which is described below.

 <img width="300" alt="Group Info Join" src="images/groupinfo.png" align=center>